 1. Increased Immune Function

-It has been found that earl grey tea boasts quite the immune boosting punch due to its high content of bergmot oil pressed from those little inedible citrus fruits that grow in the southern regions of Italy.
+It has been found that earl grey tea, sometimes called bergamot tea, boasts quite the immune boosting punch due to its high content of bergamot oil pressed from those little inedible citrus fruits that grow in the southern regions of Italy.

 The peels of these fruits are full to bursting with potent antioxidants that target and destroy free radicals and oxidative stressors that cause havoc in the body.
 These antioxidants are known to help reduce fever, fight off infection, and fend off other forms of invaders like cold and flu germs.